zgfh/harbor/docs/configure_https.md

 ## Getting Server Certificate

 Assuming that your registry's **hostname** is **yourdomain.com**, and that its DNS record points to the host where you are running Harbor.
-In production environment, you first should get a certificate from a CA. In a test or development environment, you can use your own CA. The certificate usually contains a .crt file and a .key file, for example, **yourdomain.com.crt** and **yourdomain.com.key**.
+In a production environment, you first should get a certificate from a CA. In a test or development environment, you can use your own CA. The certificate usually contains a .crt file and a .key file, for example, **yourdomain.com.crt** and **yourdomain.com.key**.

-**1) Create your own Private Key:**
+**1) Create yourself's Private Key:**

 ```
   openssl genrsa -out yourdomain.com.key 4096